-The Speaking Arabic series of books and recordings (4 books, 5 CDs) is designed to help English speakers acquire a working knowledge of colloquial Palestinian Arabic.
+The Speaking Arabic series of books and recordings (4 books and accompanying audio) is designed to help English speakers acquire a working knowledge of colloquial Palestinian Arabic.

 The course is intended for students who, rather than contenting themselves with a superficial acquaintance with the language, strive to attain fluency and a high level of comprehension.